centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-storage-nimble-restapi.md

 #### ```UNKNOWN: 500 Can't connect to myserver.mycompany.com:19999```

-This error message means that the Centreon Plugin couldn't successfully connect to the Netdata agent API.
+This error message means that the Centreon Plugin couldn't successfully connect to the Nimble device API.

 Check that no third party device (such as a firewall) is blocking the request.
 A proxy connection may also be necessary to connect to the API.
 This can be done by using this option in the command: ```--proxyurl='http://proxy.mycompany:8080'```.

 #### ```UNKNOWN: 501 Protocol scheme 'connect' is not supported |```

-When using a proxy to connect to the Netdata agent API, this error message means that the Centreon Plugin library does not support the proxy connection protocol.
+When using a proxy to connect to the Nimble API, this error message means that the Centreon Plugin library does not support

+the proxy connection protocol.

 In order to prevent this issue, use the *curl* HTTP backend by adding the following option to the command: ```--http-backend='curl'```.